-Post–Cardiac Arrest Care in Pediatric Patients (After ROSC)
+PostāCardiac Arrest Care in Pediatric Patients (After ROSC)

-Post-resuscitation care begins immediately after return of spontaneous circulation (ROSC) and focuses on stabilizing the child and preventing further organ damage.
-The goal is to support heart, brain, and lung function while addressing the underlying cause of arrest.
+Post-resuscitation care starts right after return of spontaneous circulation (ROSC) and focuses on stabilizing the child and maintaining vital organ function.
+The priority is to ensure adequate oxygenation, circulation, and neurological support while closely monitoring for any deterioration.

 Key Management Steps: